arananet/A4000db/README.md

 * Bottom connectors are now rounded so they can fit nicely on the onboard connectors.
 * Added a breakout part than can be removed in case more space for cables needed.
 * Add an external clock footprint to in case main clock must be different from the onboard clock.
 This can be enable or disabled by setting a jumper on place.
 Usefull for boards like videotoaster.
 * Added the /C1 signal on the VGA connector (pin 16) in case a future S-VIDEO/Composite hat is developed. (thx. to Chucky for the tip).

+BOM is inside the version 1.2.

 #### Version 1.1 is the first release of the board.